DBCDK/bibgraph/README.md

 - better traversal, starting in pinned elements
     - perhaps deterministic random, with separate bucket of nodes per pinned, and picked random from that
         - one seed generates seeds for each bucket, and and bucket elements generated one bucket at a time - in order, same element allowed in multible buckets, but only yields one box
+    - expand node with certain deterministic probability, ie. each potential node put into large number of buckets, and then empty buckets in same permuted order.
+Ie. assign (salted) hashed number for each possible expand klyngeId, keep taking the one with the lowest number.
 - encode expansions+fixedPoss in hash if not used for anything else
 - mouse-handler-abstraction for touch